-Diphtheria is highly infectious bacterial infection which can be fatal.
-Diphtheria is typically spread by coughing and sneezing, close contact with infected people or contaminated clothes and bedding.
+Diphtheria is a highly infectious bacterial infection that can affect the nose and throat (respiratory diphtheria), and sometimes the skin (cutaneous diphtheria).
+Respiratory diphtheria is spread typically by coughing and sneezing and close contact with infected people.
 There is a safe and effective vaccine.

-Diphtheria is still a risk for unvaccinated travellers to countries where the uptake of diphtheria containing vaccines in low.
+Diphtheria is still a risk for unvaccinated travellers to countries where the uptake of diphtheria containing vaccines is low.

 Vaccination is the most effective way to prevent infection.
 Travellers should ensure they are up to date with their routine vaccines according to the NHS vaccination schedule.